-Anders Berensson Architects has been commissioned by legendary photographer and sauna connoisseur Mikkel Aaland to design an organic shaped wooden sauna in Ulefoss Norway.
+Anders Berensson Architects has designed a Sauna as a cave like stack of wood studs where the thermal mass of the timber absorbs heat and releases it when bathing.
+The design was commissioned and made in dialogue with legendary photographer and sauna connoisseur Mikkel Aaland in Ulefoss Norway.
+Mikkel asked for a design of an organic shaped wooden sauna with the finish Sauvasauna as role model.
 To do so we had to reinvent both the structure and the building physics of the modern Nordic sauna.

 During the last century when going from a standalone structure to be incorporated into a modern house the Nordic sauna made the same journey as most other wood buildings, becoming less and less wood and more and more insulation, moist and wind barriers and composite materials.
 The sauna typology however hardly benefits from this development.
 It don’t need thick insulation since it’s heated for short periods of time and the experienced heat is manly a direct heat from the stove or the charged thermal mass of the space.
 A sauna hardly needs plastic sheets and other chemical products that emits chemicals when heated.
 A sauna when used as a one time a day standalone heated space for sweating is better of in its original design with little insulation and a big thermal mas.